CarComplaints.com

 CarComplaints.com is an online automotive complaint resource that uses graphs to show automotive defect patterns, based on complaint data submitted by visitors to the site.
 The complaints are organized into logical groups with data published by vehicle, vehicle component, and specific problem.
 The average cost to fix, average mileage at failure, common solutions and individual owner comments are shown for each problem group.
 There is no charge or user signup required to access the complaint data, although user registration is required in order to submit a car complaint.

+Rating System

+Vehicles are rated on a system of four badges, which are given based on nominations by owners of certain vehicles or generations of vehicles.
+From highest-rated to lowest-rated, the badges are: